Persona 3: Legacy

+The fighting game Persona 4 Arena and its sequel Persona 4 Arena Ultimax continue the story of the SEES members.

-A rhythm game based on the setting and characters of Persona 3, titled Persona 3: Dancing in Moonlight, was released for the PlayStation 4 and PlayStation Vita in Japan in May 2018 and worldwide in December 2018, alongside Persona 5: Dancing in Starlight.
-Persona Q2: New Cinema Labyrinth serves as a sequel to Persona Q. The game was released for the Nintendo 3DS in Japan on November 29, 2018, and worldwide on June 4, 2019.
+A rhythm game based on the setting and characters of Persona 3, titled Persona 3: Dancing in Moonlight, was released for the PlayStation 4 and PlayStation Vita in Japan in May 2018 and worldwide in December 2018, alongside Persona 5: Dancing in Starlight.Persona Q2: New Cinema Labyrinth serves as a sequel to Persona Q. The game was released for the Nintendo 3DS in Japan on November 29, 2018, and worldwide on June 4, 2019.
 The game retains the casts from Persona 3 and Persona 4, joined by the Phantom Thieves of Hearts from Persona 5 and the female protagonist from Persona 3 Portable.

+Remake

+Persona 3 Reload is a remake of Persona 3 created in Unreal Engine 4, and was released on February 2, 2024, for PlayStation 4, PlayStation 5, Windows, Xbox One and Xbox Series X/S, with a Nintendo Switch 2 release occurring on October 23, 2025.
+It was announced on June 11, 2023, after footage of it had leaked in April 2023.

+Producer Ryouta Niizuma stated the team prioritized remaking the original Persona 3 and excluded the epilogue from FES and the female protagonist from Portable.
+However, "The Answer" epilogue was added later under the name "Episode Aigis" via downloadable content.
+The English release features a predominantly new voice cast, with the exception being Tara Platt, who voiced Mitsuru and Elizabeth in the original reprising her role as the latter.

 Related media

 Merchandise

 Several figurines of the characters have been produced by Kotobukiya, a Japanese collectible toy company.
 They include the protagonist of the game, Aigis, Mitsuru, and Akihiko.
 The figurines have interchangeable parts, such as an Evoker or weapon, which can be stored in the base.
 Alter, another Japanese company that specializes in collectibles, has also released 1:8 scale figurines of Elizabeth, Aigis, and Mitsuru.
 The headphones worn by the protagonist are sold by Audio-Technica, model ATH-EM700(Japan-only version).
 Atlus collaborated with the Japanese publishing company Enterbrain to publish the game's multiple strategy guides and an artbook detailing character and setting designs.